Xilinx/som_aurix_fw/README.md

 firmware reads the `BSEL[2:0]` boot-select straps, asserts the SPI MUX to take ownership of the BIOS ROM flash, and runs a validation check.
 If validation fails, the boot is blocked and a fault is raised.

-The AMD-defined validation method is TBD — the current implementation is a pass-through stub that always returns success.
-The SPI MUX is released back to the APU after validation completes.

 ### 10. Analog Voltage Monitoring (VoltMon)